 Example of a risk Example of a possible mitigation strategy Consider Client Owned?
 Contractor Owned?
 Insurance?
-Information needed to price the risk, whomever owns it Ground Conditions, Contamination Results of surveys Copies of warranties Possible follow up surveys Piling Obstructions Ground radar survey Ground probing exercise To be priced by contractor.
+Information needed to price the risk, whomever owns it Ground Conditions, Contamination Commission comprehensive surveys with transferable warranties of duty of care Client or contractor depending on form of contract chosen Results of surveys Copies of warranties Possible follow up surveys Piling Obstructions Ground radar survey Ground probing exercise To be priced by contractor.
 Then consider value for money.
 Results of surveys and probing exercise Utility Connections Ground radar survey Hand dug trial holes Early client application for supply infrastructure To be priced by contractor.
 Then consider value for money.
-Information from surveys.
-Quotations from utility infrastructure providers Design is in insufficient detail to price works accurately Define level of detail in consultant services Monitor a detailed design and coordination programme Review detail two weeks before tender For specialist contractor designed elements, consider 2- stage tenders Contractor owned (preferred) Client owned if a traditional, remeasured procurement strategy.
-Review available design information - assess for level of detail and evidence of coordination Review forms of consultant appointments, check liability obligations and scopes of service.
+I. Information from surveys.
+Quotations from utility infrastructure providers Design is in insufficient detail to price works accurately 1.
+Define level of detail in consultant services 2.
+Monitor a detailed design and coordination programme 3.
+Review detail two weeks before tender 4.
+For specialist contractor designed elements, consider 2-stage tenders Contractor owned (preferred) Client owned if a traditional, remeasured procurement strategy.
+1. Review available design information - assess for level of detail and evidence of coordination 2.
+Review forms of consultant appointments, check liability obligations and scopes of service.
 Damage to adjoining properties 1.Dilapidation surveys to establish condition Insurance taken out by client.
 Results of surveys. etc, etc